sorenriise/tgrep/README.md

 Limitations;
   * The index runs once -- if the files have changing context, then this may not work for you

+Install;
+  * make; make install

+Usage;

+  * Create index;  (will streamline this later)

+      tgrep --index [list of files with text] sort -n -o /var/tgrep/spool /var/tgrep/spool
+      tgrep --unspool

+  * Search

+      tgrep 'Mr Jones' '@yahoo'
+      this will result in a list of files likely to contain the strings.